 Why You’ll Love This Recipe:

-Made for Convenience: The slow cooker does all the heavy lifting, and this is a recipe you can set and forget on a busy day.
+Made for Convenience: The slow cooker does all the heavy lifting here, and this is a set-and-forget recipe for a busy day.

-Creamy and Hearty Potatoes: cream and butter bring richness; corn, carrots and celery make a naturally sweet and satiating base.
+Potatoes, Creamy and Hearty: cream and butter provide richness; corn, carrots and celery make a naturally sweet and satiating base.

-Ideal for Leftovers: This chowder stores and reheats well, making it great for meal prep.
+Ideal for Leftovers: This chowder holds up and reheats well, so it’s excellent for meal prep.

 Key Ingredients: